social-link-analytics-group-bsc/-biohackathon-2022-project-24/pipeline/train_model/README.md

 python annotations_to_conll.py
 ```

-## Train the model to extract the number of male and female
+## Train the model to extract the number of male and female in the server

 ```
 sh train_model.sh